Definable real number

 Informally, a definable real number is a real number that can be uniquely specified by its description.
 The description may be expressed as a construction or as a formula of a formal language.
 For example, the positive square root of 2, $\sqrt{2}$, can be defined as the unique positive solution to the equation $x^2 = 2$, and it can be constructed with a compass and straightedge.

 Different choices of a formal language or its interpretation give rise to different notions of definability.
 Specific varieties of definable numbers include the constructible numbers of geometry, the algebraic numbers, and the computable numbers.
-Because formal languages can have only countably many formulas, every notion of definable numbers has at most countably many definable real numbers.
-However, by Cantor's diagonal argument, there are uncountably many real numbers, so almost every real number is undefinable.

 Constructible numbers

 One way of specifying a real number uses geometric techniques.
 A real number $r$ is a constructible number if there is a method to construct a line segment of length $r$ using a compass and straightedge, beginning with a fixed line segment of length 1.

 Each positive integer, and each positive rational number, is constructible.
 The positive square root of 2 is constructible.
 However, the cube root of 2 is not constructible; this is related to the impossibility of doubling the cube.